joseph-flinn/site/frontend/posts/learning-and-operating.md

 subject.

 Working backwards, we can assume that students go to university to be certified that they have sufficiently learned a subject.
-They take course to pass the class, and take exams to verify that they have indeed learned something in the last 12-16 weeks.
+They take courses to pass the class, and take exams to verify that they have indeed learned something in the last 12-16 weeks.
 But this exposes the competing goal for the student.
 Systems thinking suggests that systems can only have a single overarching goal that is being optimized (Meadows, p.85).
 If the goal of learning for the long-term starts dominating the